 DVB-T (Digital Video Broadcasting – Terrestrial) allows viewers to watch more channels with better quality of sound and picture compared to analog television broadcasting.

 In analog television broadcasting each program is aired on a separate frequency.
-In DVB-T one frequency (one multiplex) could carry 8 MPEG-4 SD TV programs on average – depending on quality and format.
+In DVB-T one frequency (one multiplex) could carry between 6 and 10 SD MPEG-4 TV programs – depending on quality and format.

 Digital terrestrial television is free for the viewers.
 In order to receive DVB-T signal, they need to have either a TV set with a DVB-T tuner or a set-top-box.
 The tuner (set-top-box) has to support MPEG-4, H.264 AVC format.
 MPEG-2 set-top-boxes could not be used for decoding of DVB-T signal in Bulgaria.

-Most of the countries in Europe and the world have already switched to digital terrestrial broadcasting or are in a transition period.
+Most of the countries in the world have already switched to digital terrestrial broadcasting or are in a transition period.

 The transition from analog to digital terrestrial broadcasting in Bulgaria will take place in two stages.
-The first stage has started on 01.03.2013 – digital and analog TV programs are aired simultaneously for 6 months.
+The first stage starts on 01.03.2013 – digital and analog TV programs will be aired simultaneously for 6 months.
 On 01.09.2013 starts the second stage of the process – all analog TV transmitters will be shut down for good and from then on the terrestrial TV broadcasting in Bulgaria will be digital only.

 NURTS Digital JSC is a sister company of NURTS Bulgaria JSC and successor of Towercom Bulgaria JSC.
 Prior to the change of its name and ownership, Towercom Bulgaria was owned by Towercom Slovakia – successor of Rádiokomunikácie, o.z.
 Slovak Telekom, a.s – the incumbent tower company in Slovakia.